seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 $loop->run();
 {% endhighlight %}

-**Note**.
-We have used `fopen` functon which creates a file handler, but there is no need to manually close the handler with `fclose`.
-Behind the scenes, when the stream will *end* it will automatically close the handler:
+**Notice** that we have used `fopen` functon which creates a file handler, but there is no need to manually close the handler with `fclose`.
+Behind the scenes, when the stream will *end* it will automatically close the handler.
+Here is the source code of `ReadableResourceStream`:

 {% highlight php %}
 <?php